sourcetortoise/modpill/README.md

 ## Running the application

-Download or clone the repo and place it in the `www` directory of your [https://httpd.apache.org/docs/2.4/platform/](Apache web server).
+Download or clone the repo and place it in the `www` directory of your [Apache web server](https://httpd.apache.org/docs/2.4/platform/).
 Navigate to `http://localhost/crunchy-reliable-beats` to access the jukebox.

 To use your own playlist or add/remove tracks, modify the `js/favlist.js` file, which uses file names and Mod Archive IDs.